Xilinx/Vitis-Tutorials/Hardware_Acceleration/README.md

  </tr>
 </table>

-***Version: Vitis 2023.2***

->**NOTE**: The tutorials under **[Hardware_Acceleration](./)** category are in "regression" mode, meaning we will run regression tests on 2024.1 and newer versions, but will not make any feature updates other than bug fixes.
-Starting with the 2025.1 release, we will no longer publish updates or new tutorials in this category.
+**IMPORTANT**: The tutorials under **[Hardware_Acceleration](./)** category are in `regression` mode, meaning we will run regression tests on **2024.1** and newer versions, but will not make any feature updates other than bug fixes.
+Starting with the **2025.1** release, we will no longer publish updates or new tutorials in this category.
 If you need to access existing content, please refer to previous branches.

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>